 You can use TxtSaveOptions.AddBidiMarks property to specify whether to add bi-directional marks before each BiDi run when exporting in plain text format.
-Aspose.Words inserts Unicode Character 'RIGHT-TO-LEFT MARK' (U+200F) before each bi-directional Run in the text.
-This option corresponds to "Add bi-directional marks" option in MS Word File Conversion dialog when you export to a Plain Text format.
-Note that it appears in dialog only if any of Arabic or Hebrew editing languages are added in MS Word.
-Below code example shows how to use TxtSaveOptions.AddBidiMarks property.
-The default value of this property is false.
+Aspose.Words inserts Unicode Character ‘RIGHT-TO-LEFT MARK’ (U+200F) before each bi-directional Run in text.
+This option corresponds to “Add bi-directional marks” option in the MS Word File Conversion dialog when you export to a Plain Text format.
+Note that it appears in dialog only if any of the Arabic or Hebrew editing languages are added in MS Word.
+The following code example shows how to use TxtSaveOptions.AddBidiMarks property.
+The default value of this property is true.

 How List Items are Recognized During Loading TXT

-If this option is set to false, lists recognition algorithm detects list paragraphs, when list numbers end with either dot, right bracket or bullet symbols (such as "•", "*", "-" or "o").
-Below code example show how to use this property.
+If this option is set to false, the lists recognition algorithm detects list paragraphs, when list numbers ends with either dot, right bracket or bullet symbols (such as “•”, “*”, “-” or “o”).
+The following code example show how to use this property.

-You can control the way of handling leading and trailing spaces during loading TXT file.
+You can control the way of handling leading and trailing spaces during loading TXT files.
 The leading spaces could be trimmed, preserved or converted to indent and trailing spaces could be trimmed or preserved.
-Below code example shows how to trim leading and trailing spaces while importing TXT file.
+The code example given below shows how to trim leading and trailing spaces while importing the TXT file.

-If you want to export header and footer in output TXT document, you can use TxtSaveOptions.ExportHeadersFootersMode property.
+If you want to export the header and footer in the output TXT document, you can use TxtSaveOptions.ExportHeadersFootersMode property.
 This property specifies the way headers and footers are exported to the plain text format.
-Below code example shows how to export headers and footers to plain text format.
+The code example given below shows how to export headers and footers to plain text format.